ofiwg/ofi-guide/OFIGuide.md

 ## Optimal Hardware Allocation

+As part of scalability considerations, we not only need to consider the processing and memory resources of the host system, but also the allocation and use of the NIC hardware.
+We've referred to network endpoints as combination of transport addressing, transmit queues, and receive queues.
+The latter two queues are often implemented as hardware command queues.
+Command queues are used to signal the NIC to perform some sort of work.
+A transmit queue indicates that the NIC should transfer data.
+A transmit command often contains information such as the address of the buffer to transmit, the length of the buffer, and destination addressing data.
+The actual format and data contents vary based on the hardware implementation.

+NICs have limited resources.
+Only the most scalable, high-performance applications likely need to be concerned with utilizing NIC hardware optimally.
+Such applications are important, and a specific focus of OFI.
+Managing NIC resources is often handled by a resource manager application, which is responsible for allocating systems to competing applications, among other activities.

+Supporting applications that wish to make optimal use of hardware requires that hardware related abstractions be exposed to the application.
+Such abstractions cannot require a specific hardware implementation, and care must be taken to ensure that the resulting API is still usable by developers unfamiliar with dealing with such low level details.

 ### Sharing Command Queues

+By exposing the transmit and receive queues to the application, we open the possibility for the application that makes use of multiple endpoints to determine how those queues might be shared.
+We talked about the benefits of sharing a receive queue among endpoints.
+The benefits of sharing transmit queues are not as obvious.

+An application that uses more addressable endpoints than there are transmit queues will need to share transmit queues among the endpoints.
+By controlling which endpoint uses which transmit queue, the application can prioritize traffic.
+A transmit queue can also be configured to optimize for a specific type of data transfer, such as large transfers only.

+From the perspective of a software API, sharing transmit or receive queues implies exposing those constructs to the application, and allowing them to be associated with different endpoint addresses.

 ### Multiple Queues

+The opposite of a shared command queue are endpoints that have multiple queues.
+An application that can take advantage of multiple transmit or receive queues can increase parallel handling of messages without synchronization issues.
+Being able to use multiple command queues through a single endpoint has advantages over using multiple endpoints.
+Multiple endpoints require separate addresses, which increases memory use.
+A single endpoint with multiple queues can continue to expose a single address, while taking full advantage of available NIC resources.

 ## Progress Model Considerations
 ## Multi-Threading Synchronization
 ## Ordering